-The Techmania Science Centre in Pilsen is a unique project in the Czech Republic, an experimental station for the curious that constitutes the perfect synthesis between a platform of informal education and a popular tourist destination.
-The aim of Techmania is to help the public, particularly pupils, students and families with children, to find and develop a personal relationship with science and technology, and in general to discover the possibilities of human knowledge.
+Pilsen Science Center Techmania is a unique project in the Czech Republic, an experimental station for the inquisitive, which represents an ideal synthesis between a platform of non-formal education and a popular tourist destination.
+The aim of Techmania is to help the public, especially pupils, students and families with children, to find and develop a personal relationship to science and technology and, in general, to discover the possibilities of human knowledge.